To add a Gravity Form shortcode in the header, page, footer templates… pretty much anywhere in the theme, just add this code in your PHP file.

 Using the Form Title instead of ID

 This snippet will display the form titled ‘Contact Us’; the title and description will not be displayed, the form itself will not display if it is inactive, and it will not use AJAX for form submission.

 Do_shortcode adds a wrapper around the a classic shortcode embed code and allows it to be executed within a PHP environment.
 You can add any classic embed code in its place.

-You can add normal shortcodes to the text editor view, examples above.
+You can add normal shortcode block to the text editor view, examples above.